 Supportive Care: Supportive care refers to treatments designed to prevent and control the side effects of cancer and its treatment.
 Side effects not only cause patients discomfort, but also may prevent the optimal delivery of therapy at its planned dose and schedule.
 In order to achieve optimal outcomes from treatment and improve quality of life, it is imperative that side effects resulting from cancer and its treatment are appropriately managed.
 For more information, go to managing side effects.

 Stem Cell Transplant: High-dose chemotherapy and autologous or allogeneic stem cell transplantation is currently a superior consolidation treatment option for many patients.
-To learn about new developments with these therapies, go to strategies to improve Allogeneic Stem Cell Transplant or Autologous Stem Cell Transplant.

 New Consolidation Chemotherapy Regimens: Development of new multi-drug chemotherapy treatment regimens that incorporate new or additional anti-cancer therapies for use as treatment is an active area of clinical research.
 New anti-cancer therapies that are being evaluated in combination with consolidation chemotherapy include the following: